 In return, tenant agrees to cooperate with all pest control efforts at the property.
 The Tenant is also responsible for maintaining his or her unit in a clean and uncluttered condition and reporting any evidence of infestation in the unit in a timely manner.

-If tenant violates the pest policy, it’s considered a material breach of the lease since pest poses risk to healthy and safety to other tenants at the building.
+If tenant violates the pest policy, it’s considered a material breach of the lease since pest poses risk to health and safety to other tenants at the building.